-North Korea: Talking is not the answer, says Trump - BBC News
+Room for diplomacy with N Korea - Mattis

+US Defence Secretary James Mattis has said the US is "never out of diplomatic solutions" in dealing with North Korea.

-US President Donald Trump has said that "talking is not the answer" in dealing with North Korea's military operations.
+It comes after President Donald Trump tweeted that "talking is not the answer" to the country's military ambitions.

-"The US has been talking to North Korea, and paying them extortion money, for 25 years," he wrote on Twitter.

-But the US Defence Secretary, James Mattis, insisted on Wednesday that there was still room for diplomacy.
+Russia has also warned the US against taking military action, saying it would be "fraught with unpredictable consequences".

+North Korea caused alarm by firing a missile over Japan on Tuesday.

+The missile, which Japan called an "unprecedented" threat, crossed the northern Hokkaido region early on Tuesday, triggering public alerts to take cover, before landing in the sea about 1,180km (730 miles) off the coast.

-North Korea has said its firing of a missile over Japan on Tuesday was "the first step" of military operations in the Pacific.
+North Korea later said it was "the first step" of wider military operations in the Pacific, and repeated its threats to the US Pacific island of Guam.

-Russian Foreign Minister Sergei Lavrov has told US Secretary of State Rex Tillerson by phone that any further strengthening of sanctions against North Korea would be counter-productive.
+Tensions have been particularly high in recent days, as the US and South Korea conducted annual joint military exercises which always anger Pyongyang.

+On Thursday, as the exercises came to an end, aircraft from the two nations - including two US nuclear-capable bombers and several fighter jets - carried out a live fire drill in South Korea in an apparent show of force.

-Mr Trump's comments come just days after he said that North Korean leader Kim Jong-un was "starting to respect" the US.
+Just days ago, Mr Trump had said he believed North Korean leader Kim Jong-un was "starting to respect" the US.

-On Tuesday, Pyongyang fired a ballistic missile over Japan's northern Hokkaido island, triggering public alerts to take cover before landing in the sea.
+But in a tweet late on Wednesday, he said: "The US has been talking to North Korea, and paying them extortion money, for 25 years.
+Talking is not the answer!"

-Speaking ahead of a meeting at the Pentagon with his South Korean counterpart, Song Young-moo, Mr Mattis said, "We are never out of diplomatic solutions."
+But when asked whether it was true that the US had lost hope in diplomacy, Mr Mattis openly disagreed with the president saying: "No. We are never out of diplomatic solutions."

 - Can the world live with a nuclear North Korea?